-The Sexual Abuse Intervention Program (SAIP) is free and offers an intensive therapeutic and educative service.
+The Sexual Abuse Intervention Program (SAIP)

+We provide a range of appropriate, therapeutic and educative treatment and/or support services to children and youth ages 3 -18 ( up to their 19th birthday) who have been sexually abused, and to children under the age of 12 with sexual acting out behaviours.
 Treatment may include individual counselling and/or family support depending on the needs of the young person, to facilitate healing within the family system.
 Intervention methods are strength-based and child-focused, using a variety of expressive therapies and counselling approaches.

 Art and play therapy may be used and children may be taught safety skills as necessary.
 We encourage healthy parent-child attachment.
 We support families in understanding the impact of sexual abuse on the child/youth.